-Don’t blame the damage, in the photo above, on caterpillars – it’s caused by these large fellows crickets/grass hoppers or, in the case of this one – the largest of all – field locusts.
-It’s easy to do because both chew from the edge of the leaves inwards, but caterpillars on citrus don’t devastate the tree in the way that these critters do.
+DON’T BLAME THE DAMAGE, IN THE FIRST PHOTO, ON CATERPILLARS – it’s caused by these large fellow in the second photo – crickets/grasshoppers or, in the case of this particular one – the largest of all – field locusts.
+It’s easy mistake the damage because both chew from the edge of the leaves inwards, but caterpillars on citrus don’t devastate the tree in the way that these critters do.